Jobyna Howland

 Jobyna Howland (March 31, 1880 – June 7, 1936) was an American stage and screen actress.

 Early years

 Howland was born on March 31, 1880, in Indianapolis, Indiana.
 Her parents were Joby Howland, a Civil War veteran who at age 11 was one of the youngest enlistees in the conflict, and his wife Mary C. Bunting.
 She was given the feminine version of her father's name.
 Her brother was character actor Olin Howland.
-Tall, regal and beautiful, red-haired Howland once modeled as a Gibson Girl for the famous illustrator Charles Dana Gibson; however, after three sessions Gibson was never satisfied with his drawings of her, and they were never used or published.
+Tall, regal and beautiful, red-haired Howland once modeled as a Gibson Girl for the famous illustrator Charles Dana Gibson.